aspuru-guzik-group/selfies/docs/source/selfies.rst

 where a +1 increases the bonding capacity of the neutral atom by 1, and a -1 decreases the bonding capacity of the neutral atom by 1.
 For example, N+1 has a bonding capacity of :math:`3 + 1 = 4`,
 and N-1 has a bonding capacity of :math:`3 - 1 = 2`.
+The charged versions
+B+1 and B-1 are constrained to a capacity of 2 and 4 bonds, respectively.

 However, the default constraints are inadequate for SMILES strings that violate them.
 For example, nitrobenzene ``O=N(=O)C1=CC=CC=C1`` has a nitrogen with 6 bonds and